Martin J. O'Hara

 - "Absolving Attorneys for Not Filing Claim in Most Favorable Forum," IDC Quarterly (First Quarter 2006).

-As a faculty member for the Illinois Institute of Continuing Legal Education, Martin speaks regularly at the "Basic Skills" seminar for new Illinois lawyers.
+As a faculty member for the Illinois Institute of Continuing Legal Education, Marty speaks regularly at the "Basic Skills" seminar for new Illinois lawyers.
 He is a member of the Illinois State Bar Association, the Chicago Bar Association, the Defense Research Institute, the Illinois Association of Defense Trial Counsel and the Society of Trial Lawyers.
+Marty also serves as a delegate for the Much Shelist International Alliance of Law Firms and serves on the organization's Policy and Member Services Committee.
 While in law school, he served on the John Marshall Law Review, and won a Graduate School Scholarship Award and the Dean Herzog Scholarship.
 In 2012 and 2013, Martin was designated an Illinois Super Lawyer, an honor given to the top 5% of attorneys in the state.

 The John Marshall Law School